 Maintaining a healthy body weight is important because being even moderately overweight can cause many other serious health problems.
 In nearly every developed country, over half of the adult population is overweight or obese.
 Co-morbidities such as heart disease, stroke, diabetes, respiratory problems, GERD, low self-esteem, sleep apnea, osteoarthritis and some cancers are directly related to obesity.
-Most scientists who specialize in overweight and obesity agree that even a loss of 5% to 10% of body weight can have as much as a 30% improvement in co-morbidities.
+Scientists who specialize in overweight and obesity agree that a loss of 3% – 4% of body weight can improve co-morbidities.

 - Pharmacotherapy.
 Recently published studies confirm that pharmacological treatments for excess weight cause only modest weight loss over placebo with marginal long-term results.
 They work by affecting the brain, the heart or the digestive system.
 Side effects can include cardiovascular complications, lack of bowel control and unnerving psychological changes.
-Pharmaceutical therapy is expensive and must be taken for a long period of time to achieve and maintain results, although some are not recommended for use for longer than one year due to unknown long-term effects on the heart and brain.
+Pharmaceutical therapy is generally not reimbursed by insurance resulting in out of pocket costs of $1,500 a year or more.
+Many physicians are hesitant to prescribe these drugs due the side effects profile and unknown effects of longer term use.

 - Surgery.
-At the other extreme, for individuals with BMI > 35 with co-morbidities or BMI > 40 without, surgical procedures such as gastric bypass and adjustable gastric banding are available.
-Bariatric surgery has severe side effects such as dumping syndrome and vitamin deficiency.
+At the other extreme, for individuals with BMI > 35, surgical procedures such as gastric bypass and adjustable gastric banding are available.
+Bariatric surgery has severe side effects such as GERD, inability to eat certain foods, dumping syndrome and vitamin deficiency.
 Also, it can result in serious complications during and after the procedure, so it is generally not indicated for patients who are overweight or Class I obese.
-Bariatric surgery uses the same mode of action as the SMART Device, which is Dietary Restriction, but is not removable or easily reversed
+Another recently approved option is a pacemaker like device implanted in the body with electrical leads attached to the vagus nerve.

-The SMART™ Device is a small, non-surgical oral device made specifically for your mouth for maximum effectiveness.
+SmartByte™ is a small, non-surgical, non-endoscopic device containing no pharmacological compounds.
+It is made made specifically for your mouth for maximum effectiveness.
 It is used only while eating.
-It limits food intake at the mouth, where bariatric surgery limits food intake at the stomach (which requires surgery).
+It is controlled by the user and limits food intake at the mouth, not in the stomach or intestines.